codefellows/seattle-javascript-401n17/class-28/README.md

-# Props and State
+# Component Composition

-Applications are comprised of many components, usually working together to perform a higher level task.
-As such, they'll all need access to state, methods to read/modify state, and an ability to respond to triggered actions in other, related components.
-Today, we'll explore how React applications do this, using JSX attributes, better known as `props`
+Apps written using a component framework such as React are generally composed of many components, assembled hierarchically to create a cohesive application.
+Components very often need to share state(data) and behaviors (methods).
+In addition to props and state, components can actually render other components as their children.

 ## Learning Objectives